-First of all, in order the Expected Impact 1 above to be achieved, all results (R1-R6) should reach SRL 8 within 5 years after project end based on the expected actions above and the Societal Maturity Progress (SMP) plan as part of WP8 (See WP8 description for more details on SMP).
+First of all, in order the Expected Impact 1 ahove\to be achieved, all results (R1-R6) should reach SRL 8 within 5 years after project end based on the expected actions above and the Societal Maturity Progress (SMP) plan as part of WP8 (See WP8 description for more details on SMP).

 Furthermore, the proper collaboration of all the stakeholders identified above (TG1, - TG10) across Europe should be achieved at the targeted value and significance (See section 2.1.1).
 A European collaboration at such level can only be achieved with the involvement of key players in each of the 10 target groups (TGs) in each country in Europe.
 Our advisory board with individuals from each of the 10 TGs will play a significant role but it will not be the only one.
-Furthermore, representatives from each Target Group (TG) that are already on board but also new ones will be engaged in the project via strong dissemination measures such as the organisation of workshops and think tank groups with the endorsement of the European Parliament and the support of the appropriate committee of the involvement and collaboration and key player for this would be our partner alarge NGO with a lot of activities in Human Rights and Education through their strong network and their office in Brussels.
-Therefore, special focus will be given on the involvement and collaboration of European actors with national members in each office in Brussels.
+Furthermore, representatives from each Target Group (TG) that are already on board but also new ones will be engaged in the project via strong dissemination measures such as the organisation of workshops and think talk groups with the endorsement of the European Parliament and the support of the appropriate committee.
+All partners along with their network are committed for this would be our partner along the proper and the partners along with a lot of activities in Human Rights and Education through their strong network and their office in Brussels.
+Therefore, special focus will be given on the involvement and collaboration of European actors with national members in each country in Europe from each of the target groups (TG1-TG10) such as

-- ETG1-European Formal Education Associations (European TG1 with national members): European Universities Associations, European University Alliances funded by Erasmus+, League of European Research Universities, European Vocational Training Association - ETG2-European non-formal Education Associations (European TG2 with national members): ENGSO European Sports NGO, European Association for the Education of Adults, Mentoring Europe, - ETG3-European Youth Associations (European TG3 with national members): European Youth Association, European Youth Parliament, European Youth Forum, European Youth Foundation of CoE - ETG4-European Associations of formal and non-formal educators (European TG4 with national members): The voice of the European Teachers, Association of teacher education in Europe-ATEE - ETG5-European Policy Makers (European TG5 with national members): The Council of Europe, Assembly of European Regions, European Committee of the Regions, European Parliament Committees CULT, FEMM and DROI - ETGG-Youth wings of pan-European political parties (European TG6 with national members): Youth wings of Alliance of Conservatives and Reformists in Europe member parties, Youth wings of green parties in Europe, Youth wings of Party of the European Left member parties, European Democrat Students, Democrats for Unit Community of Europe, Young Democrats for Europe, European Christian Political Youth Network, European Network of Democratis Youth, Company Party of Alliance Vouh, Federation of Young European Iterative Youth, Youth of the European Penels's Party, VCSU Young Democrats for Socialists, Young Pirates of Europe - ETG7-European associations and linked conferences for actors active in political studies/educational practices (European TG7): European Consortium for Political Research, International Public Policy Association (IPPA), Prague Populism Conference, Emotions, Populism, and Polarised Politics, Media, and Culture, EERA-European Education Research Association, ESREA European Society for Research on the Education of Adults, The World Association of Lesson Studies, INSEA The International Society for Education though Art, - ETG8-European associations of media regulators and providers and their associations (European TG8 with national members): ERGA-European Regulators Group for Audiovisual Media, European Media Management Association EMMA, European Magazine Media Association, - ETG9-European Students Associations (European TG9 with national members): European Students Union, AEGEE-European Students Forum, - ETG10-European Associations of seniors and middle aged ones (European TG10 with national members): AGE Platform, EURAG-The Voice of Seniors, European Citizens Association,
+- ETGI-European Formal Education Associations (European TGI with national members): European Universities Associations, European University Alliances funded by Erasmus+, League of European Research Universities , European Vocational Training Association - .
+ETG2-European non-formal Education Associations (European TG2 with national members): ENGSO European Sports NGO, European Association for the Education of Adults, Mentoring Europe, - ETG3-European Youth Associations (European TG3 with national members): European Youth Association, European Youth Parliament, European Youth Forum, E - ETG4-European Associations of formal and non-formal educators (European TG4 with national members): The voice of the European Teachers, Association of teacher education in Europe-ATEE - .
+ETGS-European Policy Makers (European TG5 with national members): The Council of Europe, Assembly of European Regions, European Committee of the Regions, European Parliament Committees CULT, FEMM and DROI - ETG6-Youth wings of pan-European political parties (European TG6 with national members): Youth wings of Alliance of Conservatives and Reformists in Europe member parties, Youth wings of green parties in Europe, Youth wings of Party of the European Left member parties, European Democrat Students, Democrat Fouth Community of Europe, Young Democrats for Europe, European Christian Political Youth, European Network of Democratic Young Left, European Free Alliance Youth, Federation of Young European Euro - ETG7-European associations and linked conferences for actors active in political studies/educational practices (European TG7): European Consortium for Political Research, International Public Policy Association (IPPA), Prague Populism Conference, Emotions, Populism, and Polarised Politics, Media, and Culture, EERA-European Education, ESREA European Society for Research on the Education of Adults, The World Association of Lesson Studies, INSEA-The International Society for Education though Art. - ETG8-European associations of media regulators and providers and their associations (European TG8 with national members): ERGA- European Regulators Group for Audioxistal Media European Media Management Association EMMA.
+European Magazine Media Association, - .
+ETG9-European Students Associations (European TG9 with national members): European Students Union, AEGEE-European Students Forum, - ETG10-European Associations of seniors and middle aged ones (European TG10 with national members): AGE Platform, EURAG-The Voice of Seniors, European Citizens Association,